 Avery Research Center for African-American History and CultureReading room and archives open 10am-5pm M-F and 12-5pm Sa.
 Walk-in tours open M-Sa 12-5pm.
 Group tours by appointment.
 (1990 Carolopolis Award).
 Beautifully restored facility, site of former Avery School built in 1865.
 Tour of building includes exhibits and archives.

 Charleston City MarketOpen M-Su.
-Built in 1841, it features small shops, restaurants and a flea market with everything from produce to antiques.
-Hear the lilting dialect of Gullah ladies as they weave and sell handmade sweetgrass baskets.
+Built in 1841 to sell produce and meats, it features small shops, restaurants and flea market with everything from produce to antiques.
+Watch the craftsmanship and artistry as the ladies weave and sell handmade sweetgrass baskets.

 Morris Island LighthouseMorris Island is located off of Folly Beach and is an ecologically and historically sensitive barrier island.
 One of Charleston's best known and most beloved landmarks is recognized as one of the top 100 cultural sites in the state of South Carolina by the Heritage Trust Program Board.

 Old Exchange and Provost DungeonBuilt by the British in 1771, American Patriots were held prisoner in the Provost during the War of Americas' Independence.
 One of the three most historically significant buildings of colonial America.
 Educational tours/evening events.
 Adults $8; 7-12 $4; 6 and under free.